 We’re rapidly approaching the season of sweets.
 It starts this Saturday (in the U.S.) with Halloween, and doesn’t end until some time in early spring.
 I’m not sure what I’m giving out to trick-or-treaters, although we don’t get too many of them because we’re not in a development-type neighborhood, which are very popular around the Seattle suburbs.
 Instead, we’re on a dark, quiet street, with a long, dark driveway surrounded by woods on either side.
 It’s great for lining with candle-lit pumpkins and makes for a slightly creepy experience.

-I got the idea for this recipe from 101 Cookbooks, and while it seems somewhat tricky to pull off, it wasn’t.
-I use either a dehydrator and the oven, whichever is free.
+While this recipe seems somewhat tricky to pull off, it wasn’t.
+I use either a dehydrator, or the oven.
 My dehydrator only reaches a high of 190 degrees F, so that’s the setting I use and the ghosts do fine.

 Depending on your climate on how long you dried these, they will stay crunchy for a few hours or a few days.You can re-dry them in the oven or dehydrator, or seal them in a container of some kind when they’re cooled to room temperature to get or keep them crunchy.
 They’re fun in any case.

-One thing I didn’t do is dip the bottom of each ghost in chocolate, which might help is picking them up when they get a bit sticky, if they get to that point.
-So it might be fun to coat the bottom with chocolate or nuts.
+One thing I didn’t do is dip the bottom of each ghost in chocolate, which might help when picking if they get a bit sticky.

 - Prepare two baking sheets with parchment paper, or non-stick mats.
 Also prepare a pastry bag, or a plastic freezer bag with one of the ends cut slightly to let a small amount of meringue out when you squeeze it to shape the meringues.